23 Best Things to Do in Yosemite National Park

-From the iconic granite walls of El Capitan and Half Dome to the jaw-dropping waterfalls that cascade through Yosemite Valley, Yosemite National Park stands as one of the most breathtaking National Parks in the Lower 48 states!
-With over 750,000 acres of wilderness, towering Sequoia groves, high alpine meadows—not to mention everything that makes up Yosemite Valley—Yosemite offers something for every type of traveler.
+From the towering granite walls of El Capitan and Half Dome to the jaw-dropping waterfalls that cascade through Yosemite Valley to the giant Sequoia groves and high alpine meadows scattered throughout, Yosemite National Park is undoubtedly one of the most breathtaking National Parks in the Lower 48 states!

-All this to say, I’ve been fortunate to visit Yosemite National Park in all different seasons, which is why I wanted to share my favorite experiences—covering the best things to do in Yosemite National Park, from must-see trails, viewpoints, and scenic drives to lesser-known adventures and tips for avoiding the crowds.
+All that to say, I’ve been fortunate to visit Yosemite National Park in all different seasons, which is why I believe this list of must-see trails, viewpoints, scenic drives, and more is truly the best things to do in Yosemite!

 What is the Best Time of Year to Visit Yosemite National Park?

-I’ve been fortunate to experience Yosemite National Park both under a blanket of snow and during the best of summer trails, and I can confidently say that the best time to visit is easily early summer, with June being the best month overall.
+I’ve been fortunate to experience Yosemite National Park both under a blanket of snow and during the best of the summer hiking season, and I can confidently say that the best time of the year to visit Yosemite is easily early summer, with June being the best month overall!

-I believe this because it’s when the best and most iconic trails and roads in Yosemite are open, like the cables on Half Dome, the Mist Trail, Upper Yosemite Falls—not to mention drives like the stunning Glacier Point Road and Tioga Pass.
+I believe this because this is the time of the year when the best and most iconic trails and roads in Yosemite are open, like The Cables on Half Dome, the Mist Trail, Upper Yosemite Falls—not to mention drives like the stunning Glacier Point Road and Tioga Pass.

-On top of this, it’s important to consider that all the best and most beautiful waterfalls in Yosemite Valley dry up from August to October, as they flow from seasonal snowmelt.
+On top of this, it’s important to consider that all the waterfalls in Yosemite Valley dry up from August - October, as they are only fed by rain and seasonal snowmelt.

-For all these reasons, I highly recommend visiting in either May if you’d prefer fewer crowds, or June if you’d prefer to visit when everything in Yosemite is most accessible.
+For all these reasons, I highly recommend visiting Yosemite in either May if you prefer fewer crowds, or June if you prefer to visit when everything is the most accessible.

 What is the Yosemite Advanced Vehicle Reservation System?